 Of course, I had to have a go at that sort of style and the natural place to try it out was in an illustration for the Motörheadbangers magazine, but I'll freely admit that I can't carry it off like the master can.

-As the 80s rolled on I was still reading comics, too, and for some reason I got it into my head that I should try and combine all my different interests - rock music, film, science fiction and comics - on a single sheet of paper.
-The picture below was the result of my first attempt.
+As the 80s rolled on I was still reading comics and for some reason I got it into my head that I should try and combine all my different interests - rock music, film, science fiction and comics - on a single sheet of paper.
+The picture below was the result.
 Again, you can click on the image for a larger version; you'll probably need to see it in close-up to make out most of the characters in the background.

 It was profoundly satisfying to create the ridiculously dense level of detail in the drawing and I was very pleased with the result at the time.
 When some friends saw it they asked me if I'd mind doing some stuff in the same style for the band they were in (which I occasionally played keyboards for).
 They gave me a list of people they wanted standing around them, rather like the Beatles' Sergeant Pepper album.
-My version was a little weirder; I don't think the original concept would have featured Geoffrey, Zippy and Bungle from Rainbow alongside George Orwell, Alf Garnett, or Dave Lee Roth.
-The band never did make it but the last time I checked, their singer was director of programming at Capital Radio.
-Figure that one out.
+My version was quite a lot weirder; I don't think the Beatles would have featured Geoffrey, Zippy and Bungle from Rainbow alongside George Orwell, Alf Garnett, or Dave Lee Roth.
+The band never did hit the big time, but the last time I checked, their singer was director of programming at Capital Radio.
+It's strange how these things turn out.

 In the late 80s, some friends and I discovered the joys of skiing and set up the Head First Only Club, which was also the original reason why I set up this website.
 I ended up doing some of the writing and all of the illustration for the HFO's very occasional skiing newsletters.
 If you've still got a copy of one of the four issues that we ran to, you own a collector's item.

-Sadly, my output has almost completely dried up these days.
-I lost a lot of the enthusiasm for it when I got divorced, to be honest, but that was just one of several fairly massive personal changes I've gone through over the last twenty years or so.
-There's more than a little bit of obsession in doing large-scale work like this, and I don't know if I've got the capacity for it any more.
+In the mid 90s I went through several massive personal and professional changes, and drawing was pushed even further to the back of the queue.
+I had more pressing concerns.
+And, sadly, it's stayed there ever since, pretty much.
+There's more than a little bit of obsessiveness required to produce large-scale work like I used to do, and I don't know if I've got (or want) the capacity for it any more.
 Is that a good thing, or a bad one?
 I don't know.
 Perhaps it means I've become more normal.
 Perhaps not - you'll have to ask my friends about that one, because I'm not sufficiently removed from the situation to make a judgment.

-The drawing board now takes pride of place in the new conservatory on the back of the house, and I've moved all the graphics gear in there, which freed up a considerable amount of space in the house for my other creative pursuits.
+My drawing board now takes pride of place in the conservatory I had built at the back of the house a few years ago.
+I've moved all of my graphics gear in there, which freed up a considerable amount of space in the house for my other creative pursuits.
 The conservatory is a nice bright room, with plenty of space to stretch out in.
-The board is now also fitted with a Camera Lucida, which I've started to get to grips with.
-I've wanted one for years and when I saw the NeoLucida on Kickstarter, I couldn't resist.
+The drawing board is now also fitted with a Camera Lucida, which I've started to get to grips with.
+I've wanted one for years and when I saw the NeoLucida campaign on Kickstarter, I couldn't resist.

 The artists listed here are my heroes.
 I can't begin to thank each and every one of them for the years of pleasure they have given me through their work.
 My life would be utterly different had I not been given the opportunity to savour their unique creativity and talent.